 Non-nullable values are returned using these fixed-length data types.
-There is no data associated with NULLTYPE.
-For the rest of the fixed-length data types, the length of data is predefined by the type.
+For the fixed-length data types, the length of data is predefined by the type.
 There is no TYPE_VARLEN field in the TYPE_INFO rule for these types.
-In the TYPE_VARBYTE rule for these types, the TYPE_VARLEN field is BYTELEN, and the value is 1 for INT1TYPE/BITTYPE, 2 for INT2TYPE, 4 for INT4TYPE/DATETIM4TYPE/FLT4TYPE/MONEY4TYPE, and 8 for MONEYTYPE/DATETIMETYPE/FLT8TYPE/INT8TYPE.
+In the TYPE_VARBYTE rule for these types, the TYPE_VARLEN field is BYTELEN, and the value is 1 for INT1TYPE/BITTYPE, 2 for INT2TYPE, 4 for

+INT4TYPE/DATETIM4TYPE/FLT4TYPE/MONEY4TYPE, and 8 for

+MONEYTYPE/DATETIMETYPE/FLT8TYPE/INT8TYPE.
 The value represents the number of bytes of data to be followed.
 The SQL data types of the corresponding fixed-length data types are in the comment part of each data type.

-2.2.5.4.2 Variable-Length Data Types
+2.2.5.4.3 Variable-Length Data Types